Am I Really Helping My Junior?

 I am not a parent or psychologist.
 I am 26 years old.
 My intentions are not to tell you how to parent your child.
 I am writing as a golf coach to provide a guide on how assist your junior as parental coach mentally and emotionally in golf.
 The following is based off of observations, research, and heavy involvement in youth sports as a child.

 Golf is unique in that it is a completely individual sport, requiring individual effort.
 It is a battle between humanity and nature.
 Unable to communicate with teammates or defenders, adjustments cannot be made based on their strengths or weaknesses.
 Complete responsibility falls on the golfer and their ability to make their own decisions, unleash creativity, and control emotions.

 “But how can my 10-year-old do all of this by themselves?”

-As humans we learn by our mistakes and decision making.
+As humans, we learn from our mistakes and decision making.
 We tend to be more creative when our minds are free.
 Our thoughts are anchored in our brain by emotion, not mental discipline.
 We have a choice about which mindset will work for us.
 It’s up to our emotions to make that choice.
-This goes for a 4 year old or a 84 year old.
+This goes for a 4-year-old or an 84 year old.